HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 ## Compilation process of an MPI-application

-Here we describe the compilation process of an MPI-application for GNU, Intel and Cray compilers.
+Here we describe the compilation process of an MPI-application using GNU, Intel and Cray compilers.

 - GNU compiler